CBC TV 8

 CBC TV 8 (8PX-TV) is a television station owned and operated by public broadcaster Caribbean Broadcasting Corporation in Barbados.
 It is the only legally licensed terrestrial television station in Barbados and is owned by the Government of Barbados; its studios are located in The Pine, Saint Michael.
 Channel 8 is affiliated with the Caribbean Broadcast Media Partnership on HIV/AIDS, the Caribbean Media Corporation and its subsidiary the Caribbean Broadcasting Union.

 History

 CBC-TV first signed on in 1964 on channel 3 and it broadcasts for at least 4 hours on weekdays, and 5½ hours on Sundays.
-It became the first West Indian station to air colour broadcasts in 1971.
+It became the first West Indian station to air colour broadcasts in 1971, and transitioned from the PAL format to NTSC in 1979.
 It moved to channel 9 in 1984 and its current channel position, channel 8, in 1991.

 Broadcast schedule

 TV 8's local programs include Mornin' Barbados every weekday from 6:30 to 8:00 a.m.

 The station's news broadcast, at 7:00 p.m., runs for an hour on weekdays and 30 minutes on weekends; The station also shows movies late at night.